openoms/bitcoin-tutorials/joinmarket/README.md

     `(jmvenv) $ python yield-generator-basic.py wallet.jmdat`

 ### Check the transaction history
 * use the wallet tool:
     `(jmvenv) $ python wallet-tool.py wallet.jmdat history`

 * View the log of the transactions of the Yield Generator:
     `$ cat ~/joinmarket-clientserver/scripts/logs/yigen-statement.csv`
+* Monitor continously with:
+    `$ tail -f -n 100 ~/joinmarket-clientserver/scripts/logs/yigen-statement.csv`

 ### Keep the offers running in the background with [Tmux](https://github.com/tmux/tmux#welcome-to-tmux)